macs-lab/mobile_robotics_learing_resources/References.md

 ## Principles of Behaviour Planning

+- J. Wei, J. M. Snider, T. Gu, J. M. Dolan, and B. Litkouhi, “A behavioral planning framework for autonomous driving,” 2014 IEEE Intelligent Vehicles Symposium Proceedings, 2014.
+This gives a nice overview of an example framework that can be used in behaviour planning.
+- R. S. Sutton and A. G. Barto, Reinforcement learning an introduction.
+Cambridge: A Bradford Book, 1998.
+Gives a great introduction to reinforcement learning concepts.

 ## Reactive Planning in Static Environments

+- Fox, D.; Burgard, W.; Thrun, S. (1997).
+"The dynamic window approach to collision avoidance".
+Robotics & Automation Magazine, IEEE.
+4 (1): 23–33. doi:10.1109/100.580977.
+This gives an overview of dynamic windowing and trajectory rollout.
+- M. Pivtoraiko, R. A. Knepper, and A. Kelly, “Differentially constrained mobile robot motion planning in state lattices,” Journal of Field Robotics, vol. 26, no. 3, pp. 308–333, 2009.
+This paper is a great resource for generating state lattices under kinematic constraints.

 ## Putting it all together - Smooth Local Planning

+- A. Kelly and B. Nagy, “Reactive Nonholonomic Trajectory Generation via Parametric Optimal Control,” The International Journal of Robotics Research, vol. 22, no. 7, pp. 583–601, 2003.
+This paper discusses the math behind generating spirals to desired terminal states.
+- A. Piazzi and C. G. L. Bianco, “Quintic G/sup 2/-splines for trajectory planning of autonomous vehicles,” Proceedings of the IEEE Intelligent Vehicles Symposium 2000 (Cat.
+No.00TH8511).
+This paper discusses the math behind generating quintic splines to desired terminal states.
+- M. Mcnaughton, C. Urmson, J. M. Dolan, and J.-W. Lee, “Motion planning for autonomous driving with a conformal spatiotemporal lattice,” 2011 IEEE International Conference on Robotics and Automation, 2011.
+This paper introduces the concepts behind generating a conformal spatiotemporal lattice for on-road motion planning.